 Students must continue to be enrolled and pay tuition each semester to their college or university of attendance during their two years in the program.
 This includes both summer terms.
 All policies regarding payment must be paid according to the college or university of attendance.
 Minot State University students must pay summer tuition directly to Sanford Health, which amounts to approximately $1,200–$1,400 per summer.

 Sanford Radiography Program does not provide any financial aid.
 Students in need of financial aid must go through their college of enrollment.

 A couple months prior to starting the program, students will receive a packet of information from their college advisor that must be reviewed, completed, and returned before students may begin their clinical experience with Sanford.
-The completed forms will be returned to Sanford by the college advisor.
+Students will be instructed by their advisor as to where to send the completed paperwork.
 The packet includes general information regarding some of Sanford’s policies and procedures.
 Students will also receive information, by e-mail during the summer, from the Program Director in regard to Program start dates, times, etc.